XEN-AbdulHaseeb/Data-Analytics/GuestHouse Management/README.md

 We have a dataset containing hotel data for 3 years, from 2018 to 2020

 ## Dataset preview
-Our excel file has 5 sheets, 2018,2019,2020,meal costs and market segments
+Our excel file has 5 sheets, 2018, 2019, 2020, meal costs and market segments

 ### Preview of 2018